 I remember the first time that I discovered the amazing feature called Common Table Expression (CTE), it was during my first read of Itzik Ben-Gan book (T-SQL Querying), maybe one of the most interesting feature together with Windows Functions.
 I know, I am a declared fan of CTE, but we can start defining a CTE as a sort of temporary result set and which exists only during the lifetime of the query.

-In this short blog I would like to explain how we can utilize a CTE in a recursive way, it means that it can self-referencing, or even referenced multiple times in the same query.
+This article is the first of a serie dedicated to recursive CTE and how we can use for solving some interesting scenarios.
+I would like to explain how we can utilize a CTE in a recursive way, it means that it can self-referencing, or even referenced multiple times in the same query.
 This capability of self-referencing opens a door of opportunities and scenarios for implementing a recursive query.
 I would like to mention a specific case that I had from customer requirement, it consisted in the implementation of a mechanism for “generating” a row a specific number of times based on a column which indicates us how many times the rows have to be repeated.

 You have the next input information which has been adapted to be more didactic and easy to try: